 That number has increased over the years, and with the help of other developers, Vireo Perception has certainly improved its software capabilities.

 You can even get it to sync the controllers and position tracking in many games.
-However, you have to understand that not all the games are going to be supported with this headset and there are select games that include Skyrim VR and Half-Life 2.
+However, you have to understand that not all the games will be supported with this headset, and there are select games that include Skyrim VR and Half-Life 2.

 You can play games in two different modes here, depending on what the game supports.
 You can either get the game in a room on a screen in VR or get the proper 3D projection making it feel like a 3D movie.